STAR survey 2019

 In all, there were 20 sets of questions - many of which were replicated from the 2017 survey - and they covered a range of topics including satisfaction with council housing services, ongoing priorities for the service, repairs, and what people think about their neighbourhood.

-There were also some additional questions about the Tenant Forum and Tenant Regulatory Panel.
+There were also some additional questions about the Tenant and Leaseholder Panel.

 What our tenants said